Colombian conflict

 On June 23, 2016, the Colombian government and the FARC rebels signed a historic ceasefire deal, bringing them closer to ending more than five decades of conflict.
-Although the agreement was rejected in the subsequent October plebiscite, the same month, the then Colombian president Juan Manuel Santos was awarded the Nobel Peace Prize for his efforts to bring the country's more than 50-year-long civil war to an end.
+Although the agreement was rejected in the subsequent October plebiscite, the same month, then-president of Colombia Juan Manuel Santos was awarded the Nobel Peace Prize for his efforts to bring the country's more than 50-year-long civil war to an end.
 A revised peace deal was signed the following month and submitted to Congress for approval.
 The House of Representatives unanimously approved the plan on November 30, a day after the Senate gave its backing.